-A nice example of the kinds of information you might put in your word journal is found in Michael Quinion's Turns of Phrase page.
-He gives his information in essay-like form, a very readable format.
+A nice example of the kinds of information you might put in your word journal is found in Michael Quinion's World Wide Words site.
+(The index to many of his articles on words is found here: Word Wide Words Index of Word Entries.
+Dr. Quinion gives his information in essay-like form, a very readable format.

 Our format will follow the structure of the boxes given in the database, but inside the text boxes, you can organize your discussion of the word in the way that is most useful for you.
 You will use your knowledge of words gained from this class to make educated hypotheses about what processes you can observe in these new word formations and meanings.